iamalbert/blog/source/_posts/install-windows-11-without-microsoft-account.md

 3. Type `oobe\bypassnro` and press Enter.

 4. The computer will reboot and restart the installation.
-This time there would be an "I don't have Internet" option, and we can create a local account instead of log-in to Microsoft.h
+This time there would be an "I don't have Internet" option, and we can create a local account instead of log-in to Microsoft.